 The Bottom Line

-Your mid-level teacher resume should show what you've accomplished, not just what you've done.
-Focus on impact, use numbers, and keep it clean and ATS-friendly.
+Simplicity wins.
+A clean, well-organized teacher resume communicates more professionalism than a busy, cluttered one.
 When you're ready, use our free resume builder to create a polished, professional resume in minutes.

 Average Salary: $55,000 - $80,000 | Job Outlook: Growing 7% through 2030